 Eating one potato will only spike your insulin for two hours after the meal; before long the insulin will have cleared the excess glucose from your bloodstream and levels will fall back to normal.
 You might have slightly oilier skin for an hour or two, but that’s not enough time to block your pores and cause acne.

 Also, just about every carbohydrate will spike your insulin.
-A carrot, a sweet potato, beans, bananas – all are digested and converted to energy in the same way as potatoes.
+Carrots, a sweet potato, beans, bananas – all are digested and converted to energy in the same way as potatoes.
 They cause a blood sugar spike and trigger an insulin spike to deal with it.

 If you’re going to condemn potatoes then you have to condemn all other carbohydrates, and if you did that you’d be missing out on a lot of acne friendly foods and a lot of energy.